Autumn Yunting Tsai

 What are the faces of Echo?

 Echo’s earlier writings reveal a colorful and illustrated inner world.
 Later writings from the desert are plain and simple, and those from the time before her eventual suicide leave readers in sorrow for her loss of José.
-Her language is always light and soft, as though she is only a part of the surroundings that forms her life instead of the leading actress herself; within her words, there is always a kind of unrestricted flow.
-However, changes in her linguistic style can only show us a portion of what these experiences may have meant to her.
+Her language is always light and soft, as though she is only a part of the surroundings that form her life rather than the leading actress; within her words, there is always a kind of unrestricted flow.
+Changes in her linguistic style can only show us a portion of what these experiences may have meant to her.

 Through the lenses separating Echo and her surroundings, we view a set of photographs of ourselves.
-What has stayed the same and what has left us in the time following Echo’s travels?
-Perhaps our attraction towards Echo speaks something about ourselves, and, as we peek into her life, we are peeking into our own lives between the East and the West — a Taiwanese writer and percussionist who have spent time in Europe, and an American composer who has spent time in Europe and Asia.
+What has stayed the same and what has left us in the time following her travels?
+Perhaps our attraction towards Echo speaks to something within, and, as we peek into her life, we are peeking into our own lives between the East and the West — as a Taiwanese writer and percussionist who have lived in Europe and an American composer who has lived in Europe and Asia.

 To present our answers as a communication through time and space, we weave our own stories into selected texts of Sanmao.
 Our methodology for the text includes elements of improvisation and word play to form a script consisting of Echo’s own voice in combination with her surroundings.
 The languages from Sanmao’s lived environments – and our own – are used to form the script.
 The electronics and the vocalizations of the percussionist create a web of multiple story lines and narratives.
 Instruments that serve the musicality of the story are both ones constructed for the piece, as well as objects that are alluded to in Echo’s work.